Asclepias asperula: Ecology

 Like several other species of milkweed, A. asperula is a food for monarch butterfly caterpillars.
+It is one of the most important host plants in the southern United States for the generation of monarch butterflies that develop from eggs that monarchs have laid after spending the winter in Mexico.

 Along with being food for monarchs, the plants also contain toxic cardiac glycosides (cardenolides) that the monarchs retain, making them unpalatable and poisonous to predators.
 For the same reason, A. asperula can be poisonous to livestock and other animals, including humans.

 In addition to the monarch, it is a larval host to the dogbane tiger moth, the queen butterfly, and the unexpected cycnia.

 Cultivation

 The plant is difficult to cultivate and does not grow well in containers.
 In cultivation, this species favors quickly draining soil that is high in inorganic matter, such as sand and rock chips.
 It can grow in loam and clay, if provided with adequate drainage and frequent dryness.
 Moisture level demands and tolerance depend upon the subspecies and possibly ecotype.
 The plant has a deep taproot, so it needs to have the deepest-possible pot if grown in a container and should not be waterlogged.